Lincoln Logs: History

+In 1999, Lincoln Logs and John Lloyd Wright were entered into the National Toy Hall of Fame.
+In September 2014, the manufacturer announced the return of production from China to the U.S.; however, Lincoln Log sets with the Basic Fun logo and a copyright date of 2021 or later are now entirely manufactured in China again.

 Design

 The logs measure three quarters of an inch (roughly two centimetres) in diameter.
 Like real logs used in a log cabin, Lincoln Logs are notched so that logs may be laid at right angles to each other to form rectangles resembling buildings.
 Additional parts of the toy set include roofs, chimneys, windows and doors, which bring a realistic appearance to the final creation.
 Later sets included animals and human figures the same scale as the buildings.

 The toy sets were originally made of redwood, with varying colors of roof pieces.
 In the 1970s the company introduced sets made entirely of plastic, but soon reverted to real wood.